 In heavy-ion radiotherapy, a sufficient dose often targets the lesion, with the height conforming to its shape and position (depth).
 To deliver ion beams precisely to any irregular lesion shape, individually specialized instruments called a collimator and a compensating filter are used.

-Heavy ion irradiation is individualized, making it possible to attenuate the unnecessary dose to the critical organs such as the medulla spinalis, brain stem and intestines.
+Heavy ion irradiation is individualized, making it possible to attenuate the unnecessary dose to the critical organs such as the medulla spinalis, brain stem, and intestines.

 Also Read: Proton Therapy

 Heavy ions, such as carbon, have gained remarkable interest because of their advantageous physical and radiobiologic properties compared to photon-based therapy.
 Among different kinds of ion beams, carbon ion beams, in particular, are used for cancer therapy because they are considered to have the most balanced, ideal properties due to their intensive killing effects on cancers and the potential ability of selective irradiation.
-An ideal heavy-ion should have lower toxicity in the initial tissues (normal tissue) and be more effective in the target region (tumour).
+An ideal heavy-ion should have lower toxicity in the initial tissues (normal tissue) and be more effective in the target region (tumor).
 Carbon ions are chosen as they represent the most straightforward combination in this direction.

 In the target region, they need increased relative biological effectiveness and a reduced oxygen enhancement ratio compared to X-rays.